ModelarData/ModelarDB-RS/docs/user/README.md

 ```

 In both cases, access to the PostgreSQL metadata database and the object store is handled by the manager and is set up
-automatically when the `modelardbd` instance started.
-Note that the manager uses `9998` as the default port and that the server uses `9999` as the default port.
-The ports
+automatically when the `modelardbd` instances are started.
+Note that the manager uses `9998` as the default port and
-can be changed by specifying different ports with the following environment variables:
+that the server uses `9999` as the default port.
+The ports can be changed by specifying different ports with the
+following environment variables:

 ```shell
 MODELARDBM_PORT=8888